Optimising cost vs accuracy of decentralised analytics in fog computing environments: Problem definition

 Without loss of generality, to have a single control parameter in the model, in the following we define $\gamma$ as representing the level at which we group data at collection points (we call it \emph{grouping parameter}).
 Clearly, it holds that $\gamma \in [1,m_0]$, ranging from completely decentralised ($\gamma=1$) to completely centralised ($\gamma=m_0$).

-The goal of this paper is to find the optimal value of $\gamma$ for a given target accuracy $\varepsilon$, i.e. the value of $\gamma$ that minimises the total cost.
+The goal of this paper is to find the optimal value of $\gamma$ for a given target $\varepsilon$-accuracy.
+Our idea is that the quality of the final learnt model, which might be expressed by the model's accuracy, might connected to the optimality gap.
+Therefore, by binding the optimization variable $\gamma$ of our model to the a target optimality gap $\varepsilon$ we are implicitly creating a connection between the number of collection points and the final quality of the model.
 Mathematically, we want to solve the following problem:

-Where $\varepsilon_{\gamma}$ is the estimated accuracy obtained by the distributed learning algorithm for a given $\gamma$.
-In Section \ref{sec:costanalysis} we provide the formal definition of $\varepsilon_{\gamma}$ used in the paper.
-The key challenge to solve Equation~\ref{eq:opt_problem} is to obtain an analytical formula for the two components of the cost, for a general enough class of learning algorithms.
+Where $\varepsilon_{\gamma}$ is the estimated $\varepsilon$-accuracy obtained by the distributed optimization algorithm for a given $\gamma$.
+The formal definition of $\varepsilon$ is provided in Section \ref{sec:costanalysis}, while in Section \ref{sub:methodology} we define how we estimate $\varepsilon_{\gamma}$.
+The key challenge to solve Problem~(\ref{eq:opt_problem}) is to obtain an analytical formula for the two components of the cost, for a general enough class of learning algorithms.
 Before presenting all the mathematical details of the solution of our model, in the next section we describe the class of learning algorithms that we consider in the rest of the paper.

+Note that the costs in Problem~(\ref{eq:opt_problem}) are derived under simplifying assumptions, to make their analytic forms tractable.
+The main assumptions considered are: (i) collection points are homogeneous; (ii) data available at collection points are iid; (iii) costs are derived as in the average case.
+We are aware some of these assumptions may not hold in our target environment.
+Therefore, in Section~\ref{sec:perf}, we assess through simulations to what extent violating these assumptions could affect the predictions of our model, which, we anticipate, proves to be quite robust.